talon-one/TalonOneJavaSdk/docs/ManagementApi.md

         ManagementApi apiInstance = new ManagementApi(defaultClient);
         String loyaltyProgramId = "loyaltyProgramId_example"; // String | The identifier for the loyalty program.
-        String integrationId = "integrationId_example"; // String | The identifier of the profile.
+        String integrationId = "integrationId_example"; // String | The integration identifier for this customer profile.
+Must be: - Unique within the deployment. - Stable for the customer.
+Do not use an ID that the customer can update themselves.
+For example, you can use a database ID.
+Once set, you cannot update this identifier.
         AddLoyaltyPoints body = new AddLoyaltyPoints(); // AddLoyaltyPoints | body
         try {
             apiInstance.addLoyaltyPoints(loyaltyProgramId, integrationId, body);